-If travelling around town or between towns, jeans, pants, long skirts and kurtas are best.
-Long skirts and kurtas if you are travelling by local bus as they are more discreet where there are no toilets!
-When trekking, then appropriate trekking gear (no short shorts) will make you blend in and keep you warm and dry.
+If traveling around town or between towns, jeans, pants, long skirts, and kurtas are best.
+Long skirts and kurtas if you are traveling by local bus as they are more discreet where there are no toilets!
+When trekking, appropriate trekking gear (no short shorts) will make you blend in and keep you warm and dry.

 I’ve heard stories of the trafficking of women in Nepal.
 Am I at risk?

 No, you are not at risk.
 There is no case of a foreign woman being trafficked within or across borders in Nepal.
 Traffickers are targeting poor and uneducated local girls and women.

 Can I go on a date with a Nepali man?
 Is that okay?